Nalda: Not to Be Confused with Nadal

 Lladró source mentioned above, the teen-aged Lladró brothers would have

 worked for a company named "Nalda."
+According to the youngest of the founding brothers,*

 At left, the mark from the base of Teresa's Nalda.
 The bottom line